harshvardhanarora/swiftsimplified/_posts/2022-03-16-collection-types-in-swift.md

 ---
 title: Collection Types in Swift
-description: Explore Swift’s collection types—arrays, sets, and dictionaries—with practical examples on creation, access, modification, iteration, and set operations.
+description: Explore Swift’s primary collection types—arrays, sets, and dictionaries—with practical, copy-friendly examples for creation, access, modification, iteration and set operations.
 date: 2022-03-16 00:00:00
 categories: [Swift Basics]
-tags: [swift, collection, array, set, dictionary]
+tags: [swift, collection]
 ---
 Swift has three primary collection types — Arrays, Sets and Dictionaries.
-They provide us with different ways to store similar type of data together.
-This article covers creating, accessing and modifying these collection type through examples in code.
-As usual, the promise is minimum theory and maximum code.
+They provide different ways to store multiple values of the same type.
+This article focuses on hands-on examples for creating, accessing and modifying these collections with minimal theory.

 ---